-(i) Real estate and buildings leases
+(i) Land, buildings and structures leases

-The Company leases land and buildings for its parking lots and staff dormitories.
+The Company leases land, buildings and structures for its plants, parking lots and staff dormitories.
 The leases of them typically run for a period of 2 to 20 years.

 (ii) Other leases

 The Company leases printer and transportation equipment, with lease terms of 2 to 5 years.